AriFordsham/GHCWiki/data-parallel/benchmark-status.md

 - Fusion doesn't work well on parallel programs yet, so for all but simple examples, the parallel program performs worse than the sequential

-- The compiler doesn't explooit all fusion opportunities for QSort and BarnesHut.
+- The compiler doesn't exploit all fusion opportunities for QSort and BarnesHut.
 Once this is fixed, they should run considerably faster.

+- Interestingly, the automatically vectorised version of qsort is quite a bit faster than the hand-flattened.
+Need to find out why.